game-of-mates/game-of-mates/README.md

 "Edges denote relationships between vertices.
 For instance, a person may know another person, have been involved in an event, and/or was recently at a particular place"

+## What is a Temporal Graph?

+Temporal or..
+Dynamic, Evolving, Time-Varying graphs are graphs that change with time, so can be thought of a special case of labelled graphs that change with time, where the labels capture some measure of time or effective date.

+To effectively deal with a timeline of events like in the political world will need to deal with timing.

+What we would propose are key date labels as a standard for nearly all edges;

+`effectiveFromDate`
+`effectiveToDate`

 ## What is a Graph API?

 An API is an 'Application Programming Interface' that allows programs, software, people or machines to easily interact over the HTTPS / Web protocol.